 I’ve written before about the adorable (if odd) noises my daughter makes in her sleep.
-Sometimes she snorts and grunts like an old man with smoker’s lung, though it has gotten better as she’s gotten older.
+Sometimes she snorts and grunts like an old man with a smoker’s lung, though it has gotten better as she’s gotten older.
 The other night she fell asleep on me – a real rarity now that she’s six months old – and I got to witness those noises again.
 She snorted rhythmically against my chest, and I called my husband over, gesturing for him to listen.
 “Oh!
 She’s snoring,” he said.
 “So cute!”
 It was cute.
-But being the neurotic millennial mom that I am, I decided to do some Internet research so that I could stop wondering and feeling concern around my question, “is it normal for children to snore?”
+But being the neurotic millennial mom that I am, I decided to do some Internet research so that I could stop wondering and feeling concerned around my question, “is it normal for children to snore?”
 Turns out that my daughter’s snoring was potentially scary cute.

 There are several potential causes of my daughter’s snoring which included: